The Minster School, Southwell: History

-The 1944 Education Act determined the Governors to seek "Aided Status".
+The Education Act 1944 determined the governors to seek "Aided Status".
 The fund-raising at that time suggested that this school's life would run from 956 A.D. to 2956 A.D.
 Once a selective school, known as Southwell Minster Collegiate Grammar School, and more recently until amalgamation with the local comprehensive known simply as Southwell Minster Grammar School.

 When comparatively small (intake was only about 35 per year during the 1960s), the school was in Minster Chambers, but those premises were vacated in 1964 for a site further down Church Street on the south-eastern side of the Minster.
 Upon amalgamation, this site, some considerable distance from the Nottingham Road site, became difficult to integrate into the life of the much bigger school.
 With the decision to concentrate redevelopment at Nottingham Road the Church Street site was sold.
 As the 1964 premises had been built upon the site of a Roman Villa an opportunity has arisen to restore this location.
 Amalgamation continued the school's traditional strengths and the school obtained specialist status in music and humanities.

-Previously a voluntary aided school, in December 2018 the school converted to academy status.
+Previously a privately instituted school, in December 2018 the school converted to academy status.